 - You can also use the plugins Simple Revision Control and Revision Control.

-- WP-DBManager, WP Cleanup, and Optimize Database after Deleting Revisions are all good options for database optimisation plugins.
+- WP-DBManager, WP Cleanup, and Optimize Database after Deleting Revisions are all good options for database optimization plugins.

 Use Content Delivery Networks